 A 12-day, off the beaten track Cambodia Tour

-If you’ve visited the Foreign Correspondents Club and Angkor Wat and then looked on a map of Cambodia and wondered what the rest of the country was like, then this is your chance to find out!
-This comprehensive 2-week Cambodia tour will push back the standard tourist boundaries with visits to an array of fantastic and often rarely visited sites.
+If you’ve visited the Killing Fields and Angkor Wat, taken a selfie in front of Ta Prohm’s giant roots and then looked at a map of Cambodia and wondered what the rest of the country was like, then this is your chance to find out!
+This 12-day, off-the-beaten-track Cambodia tour, Beyond Angkor, will push back the regular tourist boundaries with visits to a wide and highly varied array of fantastic, and often rarely-visited, sites as well, of course, as its iconic, well-known ones.